tree-group-papers/PaperTemplate/README.md

 * This copies data from your local machine to the CAEDM server.
 If the files are large, this can take a long time.
 * Retrieving data from the external server can only be done manually.
+This is to avoid possibly long retrival times the first time you clone the repo.

 * Manually: run sh/getdata.sh from the main directory of the repository.